-Course e-HIS-E-27: History of World Cinema Total Credit: 4 Time: 3 Hrs.
-Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine of questions.
-The candidate shall attempt five questions in all.
-Question No. 1 will be co mpulsory, which will consist of four short questions in all.
-Question No. 1 will be compulsory, which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
-The candidate shall attempt four more questions, selecting at least one from each Unit.
-Each question will carry equal marks (i.e. 16 marks).

-Course Outcomes: The Course is designed to provide adequate understanding of the history of world cinema during the modern times.

-HIS-E-27.1 Understand the birth and beginning of cinema in modern times and the representative cinematic movements in world.
+Course-HIS- E-27: History of World Cinema Total Credit: 4 Time: 3 Hrs.
+Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine q uestions.
+The candidate shall attempt five questi ons in all.
+Question No. 1 will be co. mpulsory, which will consist of four short conce ptual / thematic questions of equal mark ks (i.e. 4 marks each) spread over the whole syllab us.
+The candidate shall attempt four n nore questions, selecting at least one from each I Jnit.
+Each question will carry equal ma rks (i.e. 16 marks).
+Course Outco omes: The Course is designed to provide de adequate understanding of the history of world cinema during the modern times.
+At the end of the Course, the students will be able to: HIS-E-27.1 Understand the birth and beginning g of cinema in modern times and the representative cinematic movements in n world.
 HIS-E-27.2 Grasp the prominent issues of concern in cinema.
-HIS-E-27.3 Comprehend the broader forms of cinema, e.g., short films, documentaries, animated films, cult films and also understand major Hollywood film makers and their films.
-HIS-E-27.4 Learn the beginning, evolution, ideology and culture of Hindustani Cinema and changing representations of the subjects/characters in it upto the age of globalization.
+HIS-E-27.3 Comprehend the broader forms of cinema, e.g., short films, documentaries, understand major Hollywood film makers and their films.
+HIS-E-27.4 Learn the beginning, evolution, ideole ogy and culture of Hindustani Cinema and bjects/characters in it upto the age of globalization.